the-bipu/Age-Calculator-App/README.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+Although this project is fully complete as per the given challenges but i want to add some more modules in this like birthday wisher and 100 birthday card.
+In future project i want to focus on the useState and useEffect from react so that i can be more familiar with these topics.

 ### Useful resources